nygenome/Lancet2/website/docs/Guides/GWS.md

 # Genome-Wide Scan

-Due to its pure local-assembly strategy, Lancet currently has longer runtimes compared to standard alignment-based variant callers.
 For whole-genome sequencing studies it is highly recommended to split the analysis by chromosome and then merge the results.
-Splitting the work by chromosome will also reduce the overall memory requirements to analyze the whole-genome data.
+Splitting the work by chromosome will reduce overall runtime and memory requirements to analyze whole-genome data.

 ```
 NUMBER_OF_AUTOSOMES=22